ueabaes/ueabaes.github.io/README.md

 - History of Diabetes.
 - History of photosensitive epilepsy or seizures.

-## What does taking part actually require?
+## What is involved in taking part?
 This is an observational study, so we won't be administering any trial drugs or treatments.
 Instead we will be recording specific aspects of your health.

 In this study we are taking recordings in several ways: